awsdocs/amazon-ec2-user-guide/doc_source/ebs-deleting-volume.md

 # Delete an Amazon EBS volume<a name="ebs-deleting-volume"></a>

-After you no longer need an Amazon EBS volume, you can delete it\.
+You can delete an Amazon EBS volume that you no longer need\.
 After deletion, its data is gone and the volume can't be attached to any instance\.
-However, before deletion, you can store a snapshot of the volume, which you can use to re\-create the volume later\.
+So before deletion, you can store a snapshot of the volume, which you can use to re\-create the volume later\.

 **Note**
 You can't delete a volume if it's attached to an instance\.
 To delete a volume, you must first detach it\.
 For more information, see [Detach an Amazon EBS volume from a Linux instance](ebs-detaching-volume.md)\.